bangerth/biharmonic/readme.md

 set Number of mesh refinement steps  = 5 set Finite element polynomial degree = 2

+set Number of threads         = 0
 ```
 All parameters are given in SI units. `Loss angle` is dimensionless and interpreted
 in degrees.
 The minimal and maximal frequencies are intrepreted in Hz.

+The third block of parameters shown above describes properties of the
+discretization, i.e., of _how_ the problem (formulated as a PDE)
+should be solved rather than what the problem actually is.
+In
+particular, the parameters list the number of mesh refinement steps
+(each refinement step replaces each cell of the mesh by its four
+children) as well as the polynomial degree of the finite element
+approximation.

+The last parameter, `Number of threads`, indicates how many threads
+the program may use at any given time.
+Threads are used to compute
+the frequency response for different frequencies at the same time
+since these are independent computations.
+A value of zero means that
+the program may use as many threads as it pleases, whereas a positive
+number limits how many threads (and consequently CPU cores) the
+program will use.

 # Output